 - 7.1 Herefordshire Council as the Local Planning Authority should make arrangements to monitor the significant effects of implementing a neighbourhood plan.

-Regulation 17 of the Environmental Assessment of Plans and Programmes Regulations 2004 requires the Local Planning Authority to monitor the significant environmental effects of the implementation of the neighbourhood plan that was subject to a Strategic Environmental Assessment, to identify unforeseen adverse effects at an early stage and to enable appropriate remedial actions. - 7.2 The monitoring results will be reported in Herefordshire Council's Annual Monitoring Report.
-Herefordshire Council will monitor outcomes for the Neighbourhood Develop Plan and polices.
-The topics within the AMR consist of the following topic-housing delivery, previous developed land, housing completions, affordable housing conditions and employment land delivery.
-The report runs from April 1st-March 31st each year. - 7.3 In addition the Parish Council have detailed within their NDP that they will monitor and report on progress in relation to proposals each year and review mechanisms to help with delivery of measures recognised by the community if it appears that it will not be achieved.
+- 7.2 Indeed, Regulation 17 of the Environmental Assessment of Plans and Programmes Regulations 2004 requires the Local Planning Authority to monitor the significant environmental effects of the implementation of any NDP that was subject to SEA, in order to identify unforeseen adverse effects at an early stage and to enable appropriate remedial actions.

+- 7.3 Accordingly, Herefordshire Council will monitor outcomes from the NDP policies and the results of these will be reported in the Council's Authority Monitoring Report (AMR).

+- 7.4 The AMR runs from 1 April to 31 March each year and the topics covered therein include the following:

+- Housing delivery;

+- Previously developed land

+- Housing completions

+- Affordable housing conditions

+- Employment land delivery.

-8 Next Steps
+8.0 Next steps